astropy/astroquery/docs/vo_conesearch/validator.rst

 :func:`~astroquery.vo_conesearch.validator.validate.check_conesearch_sites`,
 which utilizes underlying `astropy.io.votable.validator` library.

-A main list of all available Cone Search services is obtained from ``astroquery.vo_conesearch.validator.conf.conesearch_master_list``, which is a URL query to STScI VAO Registry by default.
+A list of all available Cone Search services is obtained from ``astroquery.vo_conesearch.validator.conf.conesearch_master_list``, which is a URL query to STScI VAO Registry by default.
 However, by default, only the ones in ``astroquery.vo_conesearch.validator.conf.conesearch_urls``